The Refactor of My Games App

 Chat Shows The New Shape

-In the old shape, chat needs more route handlers, refresh logic, response shapes, and page glue.
+In the old shape, chat would have meant more route handlers, more refresh logic, more response shapes, and more page glue.
+In the new shape, it’s just a shared data concern with a shared contract and a reusable subscriber.
+Done.

 Deployment Model